powsybl/powsybl-core/docs/configuration/modules/javaScriptPostProcessor.md

 # Module javaScriptPostProcessor

-The `javaScriptPostProcessor` module is used by the `JavaScriptPostProcessor` which is an implementation of the `ImportPostProcessor` to run a javascript script after a case is converted to an IIDM network.
+The `javaScriptPostProcessor` module is used by the `JavaScriptPostProcessor`, which is an implementation of the `ImportPostProcessor` that runs a javascript script after a case is converted to an IIDM network.

 ## Properties